Learn how to set up WhatsApp shopping for your business with our comprehensive guide. Implement and optimize this powerful tool to improve customer...

 The Role of Conversational AI solutions on WhatsApp

 You can use chatbots to help customers discover products, send product recommendations, promotional offers, or instant responses to customer queries.
-The AI chatbot automatically conducts a friendly conversational flow to solve the customer’s queries.
+The WhatsApp chatbot integration automatically conducts a friendly conversational flow to solve the customer’s queries.

-Conversational AI allows businesses to personalize customer’s experiences and provide a solution specifically tailored to the customer’s needs.
+Conversational AI allows businesses to personalize customer experience and provide a solution specifically tailored to the customer’s needs.
 It helps you to collect behavioral data that can be used to personalize your customer’s experience and generate leads.

 By leveraging the advanced conversational AI technologies such as Natural Language Understanding and Machine Learning, a WhatsApp chatbot will allow your brand to be available 24/7, drive sales or offer support without any human intervention.

 WhatsApp Business App allows you to set “away messages”.
 This is an auto-reply feature that allows you to send messages to your customers while you are away.